 Subscriber Representations and Warranties

-For Medium and High Assurance levels, a Subscriber shall be required to sign a document containing the requirements the Subscriber shall meet respecting protection of the private key and use of the certificate before being issued the certificate.
-For Basic Assurance level, the Subscriber shall be required to acknowledge his or her obligations respecting protection of the private key and use of the certificate before being issued the certificate.
+For Medium and High Assurance levels, the ACA shall require Subscribers to sign a document containing the requirements the Subscriber shall meet respecting protection of the private key and use of the certificate before being issued the certificate.
+For Basic Assurance level, the ACA shall require Subscribers to acknowledge his or her obligations respecting protection of the private key and use of the certificate before being issued the certificate.

-Subscribers of ACAs at Basic, Medium, and High Assurance Levels shall agree to the following:
+ACA’s should require all Subscribers at Basic, Medium, and High Assurance Levels to agree to the following terms and conditions:

 Accurately represent themselves in all communications with the PKI authorities.